-2. Case Briefs: As a first-year law student, the basic skill you need is the ability to summarize a case in enough detail so that you will be able to discuss it intelligently in class.
-Briefs have a particular structure that I will go over during one of our first classes.
-You will find instructions for writing briefs on ELMS as well as a sample brief I have written on Heller v.
-District of Columbia.
-You will submit to me 1 case brief for a case of your choice in accordance with a schedule posted on ELMS.
-Each brief must be uploaded ELMS before the start of the class for which the case you have briefed was assigned.
+Each brief must be completed and either uploaded, composed or linked through ELMS before the start of the class for which the case you have briefed was assigned.
 Briefs will receive one of three grades.
-You will get a four (4) if you follow my format and include what Jacob or Emily considers to be a sufficient amount of information.
-You will get a two (2) if you deviate materially from my format or do not include what Jacob or Emily considers to be a sufficient amount of information.
+You will get a four (4) if you follow my format and include what Olivia considers to be a sufficient amount of information.
+You will get a two (2) if you deviate materially from my format or do not include what Olivia considers to be a sufficient amount of information.
 You will get a zero (0) if you fail to submit your brief on time or otherwise do an awful job on it.
 We will aggregate your scores on these briefs and scale the total so that it accounts for 10% of your grade.

 3. Brief Spot Check: Lawyers have to be prepared for everything.
 In fact, some lawyers see their jobs as being thoroughly prepared for legal battles that may never be fought.
 To check your preparation, we will spot check four (4) students chosen at random every class to insure that you have briefed the cases required for that day's class.
 We are just looking to see whether you did enough work on your briefs so that you can participate effectively, and the spot checks will be graded on the same 4-point scale used to grade the briefs.
 We will pay a great amount of attention to your comments on the case.
 Because we are using a random process it is possible that you may be called for Brief Spot Check every class or never.
 Again, it is my assumption that you are prepared, and so if you are never called, you'll still get full credit for Brief Spot Check.
+You may use a Large Language Model to help you create these briefs, but you're ultimately responsible for the level of detail in these briefs.

-You cannot hide your failure to prepare by being absent!
-If you are absent, regardless of whether you are chosen for Brief Spot Check, you must submit copies of your briefs for the day to Jacob or Emily by email before the scheduled start time of the class.
+It's a bad idea to avoid the spot checks by being absent!
+If you are absent, regardless of whether you are chosen for Brief Spot Check, you must submit copies of your briefs for the day to Olivia by email before the scheduled start time of the class.
 Briefs submitted on a day you are absent will not count toward the total number of briefs you have to submit this semester.
-If you fail to submit all of the required briefs for the day, not only will your absence not be excused, but your grade for Brief Spot Check will be reduced by 10%.
+If you don't submit all of the required briefs for the day, not only will your absence not be excused, but your grade for Brief Spot Check will be reduced by 10%.